Josevpc/SQL-Retail-Sales-Analysis/README.md

 At first, I wasn’t sure how to approach these projects because I’m not feeling very creative at the moment.
 While browsing YouTube, I came across the [Zero Analyst](https://www.youtube.com/@zero_analyst) channel by [Najirh](https://github.com/najirh), which features a lot of class-style content and project ideas, along with full project walkthroughs.
 So I’d like to take a moment to thank Najirh for the valuable content he shares.

 The original project uses a free retail sales database and includes 10 business questions that guide the data analysis, all of which are solved in the video.
-To challenge myself, I added 10 more business questions and refined the original ones using ChatGPT to gain a broader perspective, since I’m just starting out.
+To challenge myself, I added 10 more business questions and refined them using ChatGPT to gain a broader perspective, since I’m just starting out.

 ## Overview

 **Title**: Retail Sales Analysis
-**Level**: Beginner
 **Database**: `sql_project_p1`

 The main goal of this project is to demonstrate SQL skills and techniques commonly used by data analysts to explore, clean, and analyze data, using a retail sales scenario.
 The project involves setting up a retail sales database by importing CSV files into a PostgreSQL database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.